The Trademark Reporter Submission Guidelines

 For internal references to footnotes, spell out “note” (e.g., note 5).

 Citations to cases in jurisdictions outside the United States should be consistent within a submitted piece.
-For a list of citation conventions by country, consult the The Bluebook,
+For a list of citation conventions by country, consult The Bluebook, at table T.2.

 All articles should contain an introduction as the opening section and should be enumerated with a centered, boldface, and all capital-letter heading as follows: